 Researchers at London’s Imperial College led by Professor Neil Ferguson estimated there were already 100,000 affected by the virus.

 The dean of Hong Kong University’s medical school estimated that as of Jan.
 25 about 44,000 people in Wuhan alone were likely to have been infected by the new virus, with 25,000 of these already sick but others in the incubation stage and not yet showing symptoms.
 Experts said that, contrary to previous advice, people not showing symptoms of the disease could pass it on, according to a report in rthk.hk.

 In a worrying development, state-run Global Times reported that Zhou Xianwang, the mayor of Wuhan, where the disease is first thought to have jumped from animals to people in a central market that sold wild animals, told a Jan.
-26 press conference
+26 press conference that as many as 5 million people have left the city to be with family for the Spring Festival holiday.

-reported, amid rumors that senior city and provincial officials have been forced to step aside by Beijing.
-“The city should face the fact that the public is strongly dissatisfied with this.”
-The epidemic has disrupted civic and religious celebrations as Chinese New Year events were cancelled.
-Masses were cancelled in Wuhan and other Hubei cities as well as in Shanghai.
 Meanwhile, in Singapore, Catholics were asked not to attend Mass if they were showing any signs of being ill.
 The Chancery of the Archdiocese issued a letter saying communion from the chalice was suspended and the Eucharist was only to be distributed on the hand, not the tongue.